 Many young people have numerous social media accounts that, although meant to connect them with other users, tend to create more of a disconnect.
 Furthermore, social media has a tendency to create feelings of envy and jealousy — often of someone else’s life or belongings or because of a friend/significant other’s interaction with another user.

-While social media can be an addiction within itself, its effect on Millennials can be worse than their being attached to their phones.
+While social media can be an addiction within itself, its effect on Millennials can be worse than their being attached to their phones in that it may contribute to the development of substance abuse.
 They may use drugs and alcohol in an attempt to fit into an aesthetic for their profile or to calm the anxiety they feel due to envy, among other reasons.

 Substance Use Seems Normal